sevagas/macro_pack/README.md

 ## Short description

 The macro\_pack is a tool used to automatize obfuscation and generation of retro formats such as MS Office documents or VBS like format.
-This tool can be used for pentest, demo, and social engineering assessments. macro\_pack will simplify antimalware solutions bypass and automatize the process from vba generation to final Office document generation.
+This tool can be used for redteaming, pentests, demos, and social engineering assessments. macro\_pack will simplify antimalware solutions bypass and automatize the process from vba generation to final Office document generation.
 It is very simple to use:
 * No configuration